IPsec Fault Tolerance

 It would be best to consider the interfaces in firewall terms when considering a stateful inspection firewall.
 For example, some interfaces are connected to protected networks, where data or services must be secured.
 Others connect to public or unprotected networks, where untrusted users and resources are located.

 The top portion of the diagram below shows a stateful firewall with only two interfaces connecting to the inside (more secure) and outside (less secure) networks.
-The bottom portion of the figure shows the stateful inspection firewall with three interfaces connected to the inside (most secure), DMZ (less secure), and outside (least secure) networks.
+The bottom portion shows the stateful inspection firewall with three interfaces connecting to the inside (most secure), DMZ (less secure), and outside (least secure) networks.
 The firewall has no concept of these interface designations or security levels; these concepts are put into play by the inspection processes and policies configured.

 So you need to explain to the firewall which interface is at what security level.
 And this will effect the firewall traffic flow.
 Some traffic will be denied by default between specific interfaces with default security levels.